 Above Glen Goei, co-artistic director, Wild Rice Singapore

-Goei is also the co-author of the Ready 4 Repeal petition, which seeks to change laws surrounding gay relationships.
+Goei is also the co-author of the Ready 4 Repeal petition, which seeks to change laws on gay relationships.
 Of the movement, he said: “We must protect the rights of our minorities, who are our family members, our friends, our colleagues, and our fellow citizens.”

 Chia Wei Chi, social activist (Taiwan)